rmeager/aggregating-dist-TEs/README .txt

 There are two ways to interact with the paper.
 I recommend the first.

-6.A.
-Taking the MCMC output stored in the subfolder "output" as given:
+6.A. - Fully Automated (Taking the MCMC output stored in the subfolder "output" as given)

 1. Open the file aggregation-list-TEs.Rproj in R.
 2. Run source("/R code/masterfile.R")

-6.B
+6.B - May require manual adjustments (to configure rStan)

-1. Install rstan using the instructions https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started
+1. Install and check rstan's operation using the instructions https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started
 2. Open the file aggregation-list-TEs.Rproj in R.
 3. Open the file /R code/masterfile.R in R.
 4. Go to line 11 of the masterfile and set rerun_MCMC <- TRUE
 5. Run source("/R code/masterfile.R").

+Note: The reason this may not be possible to implement fully automated is that step 1 can sometimes require a small number of tailored interventions to ensure configuration is correct depending on the particular machine and OS.
+The reason for this is that rStan requires the machine to have on it a C++ compiler that can be called from R. Most machines do by default, but not all.

 7. TABLES AND FIGURES